sheki/parse-blog/content/post/surathkal.md

 main antagonist of the Hindu epic [Ramayana](http://en.wikipedia.org/wiki/Ramayana) was an ardent devotee of [Shiva](http://en.wikipedia.org/wiki/Shiva).
-Sometime before the main events of Ramayana unfolded, Ravan prayed to Shiva and got hold of a powerful relic - *Atma Lingam* (demons praying to gods and getting powerful relics / boons is a recurring theme in Hindu mythology).
+Sometime before the main events of Ramayana unfolded, Ravan prayed to Shiva and got hold of a powerful relic - *Atma Lingam*. (demons praying to gods and getting powerful relics / boons is a recurring theme in Hindu mythology).
 Shiva though, places a condition, that Ravan has to carry the Atma Lingam, without putting it down on the ground, until he reaches home -